akanametov/deepl/README.md

 deepl | Deep Learning from Scratch
 ======================
-A toy Deep Learning library based on Numpy
+A Deep Learning library based on Numpy to represent some basic ideas in DL.

 ```
 deepl